Tdap Vaccine

 For Nunavut: Call 211

-Getting the Tdap vaccine during pregnancy gives your baby early protection against pertussis until they are old enough to get their own vaccines.
+Getting the Tdap vaccine during pregnancy gives your baby early protection against pertussis until they are old enough to get their own vaccinations.

 Key Facts